OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 navOrder: 70
 description: Commonly asked questions about Octopus Cloud, along with answers and links to more detail.
 ---
-This page answers the most commonly asked questions about Octopus Cloud, with links to more detail.
-If you have a question not yet covered here, please use the "Send Feedback" button at the foot of this page or [contact our Sales team](https://octopus.com/company/contact).
+This page answers the most common questions about Octopus Cloud.

+If you have an unanswered question, please use the "Send Feedback" button at the foot of this page or [contact our Sales team](https://octopus.com/company/contact).

 ## Getting started